-Today, businesses have less reason to fear burglars than cybercriminals.
-Yes, burglars can physically damage your property or steal your products, but cybercriminals are much more insidious and the harm they can do can be a lot worse.
+Today, businesses have less reason to fear burglars than cyber crime.
+Yes, burglars can physically damage your property or steal your products, but cyber criminals are much more insidious and the harm they can do can be a lot worse.

 The impact of a cyber-attack is huge, it’s not just the time spent online rectifying your website or systems, it’s the potential loss of customers and damage to your reputation.

-With the changes and uncertainties COVID-19 has brought upon businesses, cybercriminals have found themselves with endless opportunities to exploit as companies have undertaken a massive transformation.
+With the changes and uncertainties COVID-19 has brought upon businesses, cyber criminals find themselves with endless opportunities to exploit as companies have undertaken a massive transformation.

 The speed at which organisations have transitioned to a digital, home-based environment.
 The rise of unique challenges that have followed in which they must face head-on to protect vital and sensitive business information has never been experienced before.